PutraRohaizad/dea-assignment/README.md

-# DeaAssignment

-This project was to build login page , registration page and home page with mysql database.

-# Framework
+# nodejs-mysql-authentication
-Angular and nodejs.
+A simple login and register using nodejs, mysql, and jwt token